tdefl/tdefl/README.md

 ## 🚀 About Me

-- 🔍 **Areas of Interest:** I have a keen interest in computer vision and am currently working on my senior project in this field.
+- 🔍 **Areas of Interest:** I have a keen interest in computer vision and robotics.
+A couple large projects I've been involved in include:

+- Collaborating in a multidisciplnary team to build and program two autonomous drones for search and rescue
+- Designing a self-driving car system for an international competition as part of the 2024 American Controls Conference
+-
 - 🎓 **Education:** I'm pursuing a degree in Computer Science at California Polytechnic State University, San Luis Obispo.

 ## 📫 Let's Connect